joshbegley/nyt-latest/README.md

 `Nondenominational “spiritual companions” offer to connect clients to the divine in their everyday life.`\
 https://nytimes.com/2021/01/13/style/self-care/spiritual-directors-faith-religion.html?searchResultPosition=3

-**House Debates Historic Second Impeachment of Trump**\
+**Trump Impeached Again, With Some G.O.P.
+Support**\
-`On Wednesday, the House of Representatives considered articles of impeachment against President Trump, accusing him of “inciting an insurrection” after the Jan.
-6 attacks on the Capitol.`\
+`On Wednesday, the House of Representatives impeached President Trump for inciting a violent insurrection against the United States government, following the Jan.
+6 attacks on the Capitol.
+Ten Republican members voted with Democrats.`\
 https://nytimes.com/video/us/politics/100000007549954/trump-impeachment-house-debate.html?searchResultPosition=4

 **The Impeachment Proceedings That Came Before**\